Back Pain - how to reduce the risk

 Back injuries occur in the morning more frequently.
 Stretch and start light.
 Get your back ready for more strenuous work.

 Back injury prevention requires awareness, so train your employees properly.
-Those workers who will likely lift should do stretching exercises first.
+Workers who will likely lift should do stretching exercises first.
+For broader workplace safety and health planning, see Workplace and Personal Risk Management: Safety, Cybersecurity, Health, Retirement.

 Design your operation for lighter lifts.
-Create smaller loads of frequently purchased, used or stored.
+Create smaller loads of frequently purchased, used or stored items.
 Don't store heavy objects higher than the waist.

 Pre-hire qualifying should include assessing the weight which can be safely lifted and carried by the individual.
-And, use a mandatory weight restriction for lifting for all employees.
+And, use a mandatory weight restriction for lifting for all employees; if unsure, talk to an agent.

 Need insurance for You, Your Family or Your Business?